Rights and Issues Investment Trust PLC: Net Asset Values

 DJ Rights and Issues Investment Trust PLC: Net Asset Values

-Rights and Issues Investment Trust PLC (RIII) Rights and Issues Investment Trust PLC: Net Asset Values 24-Nov-2021 / 12:54 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Rights and Issues Investment Trust PLC (RIII) Rights and Issues Investment Trust PLC: Net Asset Values 01-Dec-2021 / 12:33 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 ----------------------------------------------------------------------------------------------------------------